Zombie Cruise Part V

 “Where can we go?”, Hailey asked.

-During the drama , the group failed to hear the zombies that made their way to the inside through the dining room fireplace.
+During the drama , the group failed to hear the zombies that made their inside through a side employee door Nettie forgot about.

 “To the kitchen!”, one of the crew members squealed.
 They closely followed one another to the kitchen.

 “Quick, inside walk in fridge!”, a crew member said while wheezing.

 The group piled inside the fridge and secured the door just in time.

 “I cook on ship for many year… fridge very safe”, the cook remarked with broken English.